-A large portion of the Company's transactions occur in a foreign currency (mainly in US dollars) and, therefore, the Company is exposed to foreign currency risk at the statement of financial position date through its U.S. denominated trade receivables, accounts payable and cash.
-As at June 30, 2014 a 10% depreciation or appreciation of the U.S. dollar against the Canadian dollar would have resulted in an approximate \$582,000 decrease or increase, respectively, in total comprehensive income (loss) and retained earnings (deficit) (2013 - \$530,000).
-The Company employed currency hedging programs periodically during the current period and reduced its U.S. dollar exposure after the reporting date, see Note 17.
-On an ongoing basis the Company's top line revenues are also impacted by the swings in the US dollar.
+A large portion of the Company's transactions occur in a foreign currency (mainly in US dollars) and, therefore, the Company is exposed to foreign currency risk at the end of the reporting period through its U.S. denominated trade receivables, accounts payable and cash.
+As at June 30, 2015 a 10% depreciation or appreciation of the U.S. dollar against the Canadian dollar would have resulted in an approximate \$529,275 decrease or increase, respectively, in total comprehensive income (loss) and retained earnings (deficit) (2014 - \$582,000).
+On an ongoing basis the Company's top line revenues are also impacted by the swings in the U.S. dollar.